 The European Law Institute (ELI) Principles on blockchain technology, smart contracts and consumer protection in this field are finally out!
-The Council Draft is available here:
+The EC principles of Blockchain technology and smarter working principles is available here:

 Why principles on Blockchain Technology and Smart Contracts?